sgohetia/sgohetia/README.md

 **`Computer Engineer (Web Developer/Designer/Digital Artist)`**

-I'm a self-taught passionate front-end developer and a digital artist, sharing my art of the digital world one step at a time.
+A passionate Web Developer specializing in creating dynamic and responsive websites and applications.
+With a knack for clean code and innovative solutions, I aim to bridge the gap between user experience and technical functionality..
 Some coding projects are built from the class build and ground up assets, from planning and designing all the way to solving real-life problems with code.

 ---